krakjoe/mimus/README.md

 Doubles
 =======

-A test double is an object that takes the place of an existing class while a system is under test, it has the type of the object it usurps.
+A test double is an object that takes the place of an existing object of a formal type while a system is under test.

 ```php
 <?php